reflectoring/reflectoring.github.io/_posts/2021-01-20-getting-started-with-graphql.md

 We finally set up a GraphQL server implementation with the help of two Spring modules and defined a schema with a Query and Mutation.
 We then defined resolver functions to connect the query with the underlying data source in the form of an H2 database.

 GraphQL is a powerful mechanism for building APIs but we should use it to complement REST APIs instead of using it as a complete replacement.
 For example, REST may be a better fit for APIs with very few entities and relationships across entities while GraphQL may be appropriate for applications with many different domain objects.

+Find the complete code of the example application [on GitHub](https://github.com/thombergs/code-examples/tree/master/graphql).